beegee-tokyo/ESP32-Weatherstation/README.md

 ESP32 based Weatherstation
 Uses attached sensors, remote sensors and Internet weather information to display current weather on a 1.44" TFT display.

+Detailed informations about it are on my [website](http://desire.giesecke.tk/index.php/2018/01/29/esp32-weatherstation/)

 ## Development platform
 PlatformIO